MicroFocus/octane-tfs-plugin/README.md

 ## Administer the plugin
 There are several operations that can be performed to monitor plugin health from the browser.

+Through the main configuration url (http://localhost:4567/) it is possible to perform the following :
+- Configure plugin connection settings
+- View logs
+- Start/Stop plugin

 **The urls are available only from the localhost address.**

 | URI           | Description  |